Chih-Che-Fang/MyBookStore2/docs/design.md

 bought book 4
 bought book 4

 **Result:** Pass, Catalog Server 0 is the primary server and crashed by issuing shutdown request.
-Catalog server 1 correctly take over the primary server's job.
+Catalog server 1 correctly take over the primary server's job and is able to update the database normmally.
 The clients can still correctly perform buy transaction even if catalog server 0 crashed.
 Cache server is correctly invalidated after buy transaction.
+Note that we can know from the log that frontend server has detected the crash since no following request is sent to catalog server 0 under round-robin load-balancing algorithms.
+Also, the catalog server 1 is able to perform update, whcih means it know the old primary server has crashed and now itself is the new primary and isable to perform update.

 ### Test6 Output: (Verify Fault tolerance) Primary catalog server can correctly recover from a fail and resync with replicas